 Customer Service & Support

 How will the software work with your work processes?
 Will it require substantial changes to your processes?
-If so, are the changes acceptable or are they going to incur an additional hidden cost.
+If so, are the changes acceptable or are they going to incur additional hidden costs in the form of inefficiency, duplication, mistakes, disgruntled staff and impact on customer service.

 SaaS Hosting vs on-Prem